k-marinov/modular-app/README.md

 • Remote  - Makes api request, convert response into different types (if needed)

-• Dao  -  Class or protocol for CRUD operations on local storage (if needed)
+• Repository / DAO   -  Class or protocol for CRUD operations on local storage (if needed)

 • Request - API request that holds the http method type, API response and resource